0xC0DE6502/bbc-basic-experiments/outbreak/README.md

 4X=X+(INKEY-26A.X>0)-(INKEY-122A.X<15):V.4,F,X,Y,-S*(X>0),X<1,A,A:O=B:IFG=0G.1
 ```

 Move and draw bat.
 Update horizontal position (X) of the bat by checking the left and right arrow keys.
 Draw the left part of the bat.
 Remember the current horizontal position of the ball (O) so we know where to erase it later.
-If we have smashed all 112 bricks, rebuild the wall and continue playing (line 1).
+If we have smashed all 112 bricks, we start the 'next' level from line 1.

 ```
 5V.A,-S*(X<15),5:P=C:B=B+V:C=C+W:IFB<1B=1:V=-V:EL.IFB>18:B=18:V=-V:ME$="0xC0DE"